spreuhs/data_science_nd_capstone_sparkify/README.md

 ## Results

 Most of the results can be found in the notebook.
 Additional information and formatted results can be found in my Medium post [here](https://spreuhs.medium.com/please-dont-stop-the-music-sparkify-cd5dd10c80b1).

 ## Acknowledgements

-Thanks to Udacity for providing the data for their Udacity Data Science Nano Degree.
+Thanks to Udacity for providing the data as part of their Data Science Nano Degree.